-3.3.1.1 New or Proposed Installations for which an Air Quality Assessment has been Carried Out
+5.1.1 New or Proposed Installations for which an Air Quality Assessment has been Carried Out

-Planning permission has been granted for a new concrete batching plant at land adjacent to Lady Victoria Business Park, Newtongrange, although this use has yet to be taken up.
+Planning permission has been granted for a new concrete batching plant at land adjacent to Lady Victoria Business Park, Newtongrange.
+The plant is currently under construction and new use has yet to be taken up.
+An application for planning permission in principal for a mixed development use, including housing at Redheugh East, Gorebridge is yet to be determined.
+This large site extends close to the concrete batching plant site.
+The impact of the concrete plant in relation to any new consented housing development will be considered in future LAQM reports.

-The application for 'planning permission in principal' submitted for a Zero Waste facility at Millerhill Marshalling Yards, described in Progress Report 2011 has been granted.
-It is expected that the site will contain an anaerobic digestion facility for food waste and an MBT facility and energy from waste facility.

-Consideration of the potential impacts will be incorporated into future LAQM assessments, if the operator demonstrates to SEPA that appropriate control techniques will be utilised through application of Best Available Techniques (BAT) and the appropriate respective permit applications are successful
+The planning application submitted for a Zero Waste facility at Millerhill Marshalling Yards, described in the Progress Report 2011 has been granted.
+The site will contain an anaerobic digestion facility for food waste and an MBT facility and energy from waste facility.
+The anaerobic digestion plant is currently under construction.
+Whilst there is no current relevant exposure in relation to the Energy from Waste site, land for housing is allocated at Shawfair in the Midlothian Local Plan.
+Consideration of the potential impact on Shawfair in terms of air quality has been considered in the Environmental Statement and will be included in future LAQM assessments.
+The site operator will be require to demonstrate that appropriate control techniques are being utilised through application of Best Available Techniques (BAT) in relation to the appropriate SEPA permit applications, together with a requirement for continuous in -stack emission monitoring.

-Midlothian Council confirms that there are no new or proposed industrial installations for which planning and permitting approval has been granted within its area or nearby in a neighbouring authority.
+Midlothian Council has assessed new/proposed industrial installations, and concluded that it will not be necessary to proceed to a Detailed Assessment at this stage.

-3.3.1.2 Existing Installations where Emissions have Increased Substantially or New Relevant Exposure has been Introduced
+5.1.2 Existing Installations where Emissions have Increased Substantially or New Relevant Exposure has been Introduced